 This doesn’t surprise some experts, who say that majority of spills are due to human error, said Frank Csulak at the National Oceanic & Atmospheric Association (NOAA).

-This aerial video footage submitted by a reader shows the site and adjacent stretch of Gravesend Bay on Saturday afternoon, three days after the spill:
+This aerial video footage shows the site and adjacent stretch of Gravesend Bay on Saturday afternoon, three days after the spill:

 “I heard that it was a total disaster,” said an industry source that spoke on the condition of anonymity, “with thousands of gallons of diesel fuel pouring into the bay.”